Trimaran: 20th century

 20th century western-built trimarans typically did not use Austronesian rigging like tanja or crab claw sails.
 Instead they used a standard Bermuda rig.
 Trimarans were also typically wider.
 In addition, trimaran floats were much more buoyant than those of outrigger canoes, to support a large sailplan.
 This contributed to drag when heavily immersed, and their level of immersion indicates when to reef.
 Doran (1972) claimed that both the traditional double-outrigger vinta of the Philippines and the single-outrigger wa of the Caroline Islands were still faster than the western-style trimaran used at the time.

-LoeRea, 60-foot (18-metre) trimaran used in the movie, Waterworld.
+LoeRea, a 60-foot (18-metre) trimaran used in the movie Waterworld.